ikolith/citatel/README.md

 This is the repo, it includes all of the files used to generate the site with Quarto, all of the tooling and Python scripts, and all of the data.

+#TODO

+This is a brief list things that must be done, and must be coordinated (otherwise someone would just do them!)

+* Currently, run_site.sh *only* does what is needed to generate the files needed to view on this site, using quarto preview.
+Specifically, this means old, now-erroneous generated files are not deleted, which clutters up the git history and the site search function.
+Quarto render deletes the old files before rendering all, but this takes too long to want to put it in run_site.sh each time, imo.
+If there was some way for quarto to process documents in parallel (this seems technically possible, but there is no setting for it in quarto yet.
+See https://github.com/quarto-dev/quarto-cli/discussions/2749 ) maybe it would be fast enough.
+However, as it stands, it should be a git hook maybe?
+I'm not sure if our git hooks do anything right now.
+I am escalating this to THE HIGHEST AUTHORTIY to review.

 ## Documentation by file-listing, 2023-01-21

 Here is a brief overview of the layout of this project, as it stand now, which hopefully will be of help.